 The City of St. Louis Park promotes environmental stewardship and community through gardening.
 Community gardens have many benefits for participants and the community.

-St. Louis Park has several community gardens, four of which are managed by the city.
+St. Louis Park has several community gardens, five of which are managed by the city.
 The others are managed by neighborhood or apartment associations.
-All of the gardens are in demand and usually have waiting lists to secure a gardening plot.
-Call 952.924.2562 to put your name on the waiting list for city-managed garden sites.
+Most of the gardens currently have some availability.
+Call 952.924.2562 to inquire about availability or to put your name on the waiting list for one of the city-managed garden sites.
+Fee assistance is available for the community garden plots.

 Gardeners, as you begin planning and planting, please consider growing an extra row and donating fresh produce to the St. Louis Park Emergency Program (STEP).
 Visit stepslp.org for donation hours.
 Questions regarding the STEP Garden Gleaning program?
 Email email@example.com or call 952.925.4899 to donate your extra food.